kdsuneraavinash/ballerina-shell/shell/README.md

 #### Expression Kind

 These are expressions that are executable but returns a value which should be immediately displayed.
+If the statement contained multiple expressions, only the final expression value will be given.

 ## Annex